Connected Data

 - The website connection is ready.

-- A publish action is available.
+- The needed write or publish action is available.

 - The workflow has a review step before publishing.